Walono/ML_project1/projects/project1/submission/README.md

 - The boxplots are plotted by the boxplot method from plots.py

 ## Data Preparation
+- To also use all data containing missing value, the method averageData in clearDataset.py is used.
-- To scale the data, the method data_scaling in scaling_standardization.py is used
+- To scale the data, the method data_scaling in scaling_standardization.py is used.
 - For the simpler models, we simply used the build_poly_matrix method in build_poly.py
 - For our best ML model, we loop on the column of tX and use the add_feature method in build_poly.py (see run.py for example)